AJMartel/FPS_Bomb_Simulator/DevelopmentStatus.md

 1. **Cutwire Module** (4 wires)
    - Not available in Domination and EscapeRoom modes.
    - Cutwire module will be disabled if any wires are not connected before the bomb is armed.
      - Plug in 4 wires (Red to Black connector), if wires are not connected the Cut wire option will not function.
         - 1 wire is randomly selected each game to "Disarm the bomb".
         - 1 wire is randomly selected each game to "Explode the bomb".
         - 1 wire is randomly selected each game to "Speedup the bomb timer".
-        - 1 wire is randomly selected each game to "Slowdown the bomb timer".
+        - 1 wire is randomly selected each game to "Nothing".
         - If all wires are cut at the same time the bomb will explode.
 2. **Relay Module** (4 ports)
    - the first 3 sockets can be used to power 3 externally attached lights, mirroring the RGB LED indicator
    - the 4th can be used to power a plug in device for the "Bang" when the bomb explodes (example: smoke machine)
-3. **Servo Key Box** enables Escape Room game mode
+3. **Servo Key Box** enables Escape Room game mode **Remaining devices are in development (current or Future)**
 4. **Sound with YX5300** (Currently in Development) will use hardwareserial1 on ATMega2560
 5. **Laser Tag IR Module** (Currently in Hardware Development) uses the "MilesTag II Data Protocol"
 6. **Wireless modules**